iCliniq Logo

 • Supplements: They should take some supplements, such as vitamin D and omega-3 fatty acids to maintain hormone balance.
 This may enhance fertility.

-How Does PCOS Affect Fertility?
+How Does PCOS/PMOS Affect Fertility?

-Many women with PCOS have high insulin resistance in their bodies.
+Many women with PCOS/PMOS have high insulin resistance in their bodies.
 Insulin is the hormone that converts food into energy and causes the absorption of sugar by cells, thus controlling the blood sugar level.
 Insulin resistance is when the body's cells do not respond to the hormone.
 So, the insulin level becomes higher than normal.

 Another effect of insulin is to act on ovaries to make them produce androgen.
 Androgen is a male sex hormone that women's bodies also produce but in lower quantity.
-In PCOS, higher levels of insulin cause ovaries to produce androgen in higher quantities.
+In PCOS/PMOS, higher levels of insulin cause ovaries to produce androgen in higher quantities.
 These higher levels of insulin and androgen interfere with the growth and release of eggs (anovulation).
 This is how women get a problem in getting pregnant, this hormonal imbalance causes failure of ovulation, and without ovulation, women cannot get pregnant.

-How Is PCOS Treated?
+How Is PCOS/PMOS Treated?

-In most cases of PCOS, infertility is caused by anovulation (absence of ovulation), the doctor might give medications that would induce ovulation.
+In most cases of PCOSPMOS, infertility is caused by anovulation (absence of ovulation), the doctor might give medications that would induce ovulation.
 Before prescribing medications, an individual has to rule out other problems that might cause infertility.
 The healthcare provider might recommend losing weight, lifestyle changes, and exercise.
 Adopting a healthy lifestyle and losing weight helps restore ovulation in some women and can increase the chances of getting pregnant without medication.

 If the woman does not get pregnant with these changes, then the doctor might suggest the following treatment: